eartsar/blog/content/reflections.md

 **What were your favorite parts of the trip?**

 While my gut feeling is that it's somewhat wrong to choose favorite parts of the trip, there were definitely moments that stood out to me. **New Orleans** was easily my favorite *city* out of all of the cities we had visited.
-The food, the music, and the lifestyle was infectious.
+The food, the music, and the lifestyle were infectious.
 People say that it's a place best visited during Mardi Gras, but honestly, the parties don't stop on Frenchman Street - they just get even more crowded.
 I personally would be more inclined to visit during Halloween, where there are likely to be less bachelorette parties, and more street-side shows going on.

 **The Grand Canyon** at sunrise was easily my favorite *moment* of the trip.
 It's massive, and the canyon takes up the entirety of your view - it's a sight that's not overrated.
 However, I can't imagine seeing the canyon at any other time except sunrise (or maybe sunset), where it's constantly changing colors, and the natural shadows sort of stretch out from each outcrop.
 There are also fewer people around, and it's much easier to get a really good spot without wading through crowds.